chrisg2/snaptest-dotnet/docs/SnapshotSettings.md

 Defaults for some settings marked with (*) may be overridden in snapshot settings classes defined by SnapTest modules for different test frameworks.

-Settings related to individual fields identified by JSON Paths can be configured by calling methods on the object returned from `SnapshotSettings.Field("<JSON Path...>"):
+Settings related to individual fields identified by JSON Paths can be configured by calling methods on the object returned from `SnapshotSettings.Field("{JSON Path...}")`:

 Method|Description
 ---|---